renatco/cf-vagrant-installer/README.md

 ## Test Your New Cloud Foundry (v2) Instance

-(this has to be done inside the VM)
 * Set up your PaaS account

 > CF must be up and running

 ```
-cd /vagrant
+# From repository root directory
 rake cf:init_cf_cli
 ```
+> If you need to access this CF instance again, the target url is: api.cf.local

 * Push a very simple sinatra application

 ```
-cd /vagrant/test-apps/sinatra-test-app
+cd test-apps/sinatra-test-app
 cf push
 ```
 Leave the default values

 Expected output: